Federal law provides access to various medical benefits for both qualified and unqualified immigrants:

 In addition to federal benefits, states may elect to provide greater access to health care for qualified and non-qualified immigrants.
 Therefore, the medical benefits qualified and non-qualified immigrants are eligible to receive varies by state.
 The following charts show state-by-state eligibility and application procedures for different types of medical services, including: pre-natal care, post-assault healthcare and victim compensation, coverage of forensic costs, and emergency Medicaid.
 These charts can help identify state specific benefits available for immigrants that need access to public benefits.

-- Pre-Natal Care for Qualified and Non-Qualified Immigrants: Pre-natal care is generally available in all states for qualified immigrants, and emergency medical care can often be used to cover pre-natal care for non-qualified immigrants in many states.
+- Pre-Natal Care and Child Healthcare for Qualified and Non-Qualified Immigrants: Pre-natal care is generally available in all states for qualified immigrants, and emergency medical care can often be used to cover pre-natal care for non-qualified immigrants in many states.
 For state-specific information on pre-natal care, see the chart attached.
+Many states offer state funded health care for qualified immigrant children.

 - Post-Assault Healthcare and Crime Victim Compensation: The Federal Victims of Crime Act established a Crime Victims Fund that provides grants to states for eligible crime victim compensation programs.
 Each state and territory has a victim compensation program.
 Most of these programs provide compensation to victims of crimes that occur in that state.
 Generally, a victim must suffer physical (bodily) injury, emotional injury, economic loss, or some combination of these.
 For state-specific information on eligibility, coverage, and the application process see the chart attached.